Safeheron/sgx-arweave-cpp/README.md

 # Service Workflow
-This service provides two main functions: **Private Key Shard Creation** and **Creation Status Query**.
+This service provides two main functions: **Private Key Shard Generation** and **Generation Status Query**.
-- **Private Key Shard Creation**: Create the private key shards and generate a remote attestation report.
+- **Private Key Shard Generation**: Generate the private key shards and generate a remote attestation report.
 The request is processed asynchronously and will be returned immediately.
 When the request processing is finished, the service will send the generated key shards data and the certification report to the specified service address as an HTTP POST request by using a webhook.

-- **Creation status query**: Query whether there is a matching task currently being created based on the request ID and return the query result.
+- **Generation status query**: Query whether there is a matching task currently being generated based on the request ID and return the query result.